 The shared governance approach outlined in the SCIP is designed to achieve statewide interoperability by identifying and addressing the concerns, perspectives, and any unique circumstances of the jurisdictions and organizations that will benefit most from interoperability.
 The multi-disciplinary subcommittees included in the chart below have been established to develop policies and procedures and coordinate SCIP implementation activities:

 State Interoperability Council (IC)

 The IC was established under Wisconsin Statutes 15.107 and 16.9645 in March 2008 to develop strategies and recommend standards and guidelines for achieving statewide communications interoperability for Wisconsin’s public safety community.
-The IC Charter outlines the authority, purpose, and responsibilities of the IC.
+The IC is governed by specific bylaws and the IC Charter outlines the authority, purpose, and responsibilities of the IC.
 Members are appointed by the Governor and represent key state and local stakeholders.
 Membership is structured as follows:

 As the main statewide planning and governance body for communications interoperability in Wisconsin, the IC has chartered several subcommittees and working groups to address particular communications issues.
-There are four subcommittees: 9-1-1, Land Mobile Radio (LMR), Nationwide Public Safety Broadband Network (NPSBN), and WISCOM.
+There are four subcommittees: 9-1-1, Land Mobile Radio (LMR), Public Safety Broadband (PSB), and WISCOM.
 The IC subcommittees are governed by the following by-laws: